MarcinZyrkowski/JsonPlaceholderTestFramework/README.md

 Report will be generated and you can open it by opening: `./build/reports/allure-report/allureReport/index.html`

 #### Note
-remember use `gradle clean` to not duplicate results in allure report
+remember to use `gradle clean` to not duplicate results in allure report